ThomasDelteil/incubator-mxnet/docs/tutorials/onnx/inference_on_onnx_model.md

-This is a helper function to run a batch of data through the net and collate the outputs
+This is a helper function to run M batches of data of batch-size N through the net and collate the outputs into an array of shape (K, 1000) where K=MxN is the total number of examples (mumber of batches x batch-size) run through the network.

 ```python